ihmeuw/vivarium/docs/source/tutorials/boids.rst

 Setup
 -----

-I'm assuming you've read through the material in :doc:`getting started <getting_started>` and are working in your :file:`vivarium_examples` package.
+We're assuming you've read through the material in :doc:`getting started <getting_started>` and are working in your :file:`vivarium_examples` package.
 If not, you should go there first.